 10. HORI Fighting Stick Mini 4 for PlayStation 4 and 3

-At the very least, we again have another fight stick by none other than HORI.
-This one is as small as they come and, along with that, boasts a very cheap price tag making it a good option for budget fight sticks.
-But does it live up to its name and does what it sets out to do?
+At the very least, we again have another fight stick by HORI.
+This one is as small as they come and boasts a very cheap price tag, making it a good option for budget fight sticks.
+But does it live up to its name and does what it intends to do?